Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Factor 3: App Markets

-\subsubsection{Hypothesis}
+\subsection{Hypothesis}

-Android apps are distributed across multiple markets, each serving different regions and user bases.
-For example, \googleplay is the dominant platform in Western regions, while alternative markets are more prevalent in Eastern contexts.
-When constructing malware datasets, researchers often sample from a single market—typically \googleplay{}—especially when focusing on region-specific threats or working within the constraints of public data (see~\autoref{sec:casestudy}).
-While this yields datasets representative of their target market, it may limit generalizability.
-In contrast, recent studies~\cite{pendlebury2019tesseract,barbero2022transcending,apigraph_paper} adopt multi-market sampling to increase diversity and scale.
-However, such strategies may unintentionally introduce shortcut learning, as classifiers could learn market-correlated features instead of security-relevant ones~\cite{dos_and_donts}.
+Android apps are distributed across multiple markets.
+For example, \googleplay is the dominant platform in western regions, while other markets are more prevalent in eastern countries.
+When constructing Android malware datasets, recent studies~\cite{pendlebury2019tesseract,barbero2022transcending,apigraph_paper,chen2023continuous} adopt multi-market sampling to increase data diversity and scale.
+However, this approach may introduce artifacts during training, causing classifiers to learn market-related features instead of security-relevant ones~\cite{dos_and_donts}.